chaitphani/Author-Book-django/README.md

 # Author-Book-django

-# simple steps to make the surver run  locally:
+# simple steps to make the server run  locally:

 Create a virtual environment after cloning the project and activate the same.